 That said, as a coach, I have tried.
 Rarely have I been able to collaborate with a Controller to establish the issues and the required changes.
 When confronted with the harsh consequence of their behavior, I have seen Controllers substantially change their negative habits.
 However, this is an uncommon exception.
 As coaches, when we decide to take on the lofty goal of reshaping a Controller, we must realize that he/she will require a disproportionate amount of our time and energy.
 No doubt this is a process, and it can be grueling.
 There is no quick fix and no guarantee.
 Younger students are a bit more malleable, but change is not a welcome concept to any Controller.

 I wish I had a better strategy.
 I wish I could ‘Put a Helix on it’ – as we say in my company when we offer a specialized compression product for a particular injury.
 Controllers can indeed create an injurious environment, but BodyHelix doesn’t have a product for that — yet.
-To my coaching colleagues, please let me know your approach to Controllers.
+To my coaching colleagues, please let me know your approach to the control and perfection individual.
 All I can suggest is to try and ‘Move Through It’.

 Footnote #1: My connotation of the word “Controller” is used to define a personality trait and not meant to define the financial officer of a company or organization.

 Like Controllers who believe they will only be happy if they can control everything, Perfectionists believe they can only be happy when they achieve perfection.
 A person rarely achieves perfection at a given task, thus a Perfectionist’s happiness is rare and fleeting.
 The good news is changing can come easier and quicker for those that feed on control and perfection.